scottinthebooth/docs/docs/databases/mysql/mysql-workbench.md

     * Connection Method -- Set this to "Standard TCP/IP over SSH.

     * SSH Hostname -- This is the IP address of your Linode.
-If you use a non-standard port (other than 22), add the IP address after the port number, separated with a colon.
+If you use a non-standard port (other than 22), add that port number after the IP address, separated with a colon.

     * SSH Password -- You can store your password for the SSH account here if you want to.
 If you don't provide it, then Workbench will prompt for it each time.